biggies-desu/Numerical-Method/README.md

-This is my project doing react application with numerical method relate.
+Project about creating React web application with numerical method related.

-I would trying my best to do this.

-(reactjs pain awa)
+For study how to coding with JavaScript/HTML, using external library and fetching data from API

 Made by : Decha Boonmapasap 6404062630350 CS KMUTNB